 Public consultation as recommended by the World Bank Environmental and Social Standard (ESS10-"Stakeholders Engagement and Information Disclosure") recognizes the importance of open and transparent engagement between the borrower and project stakeholders as an essential element of good international practices which is an essential requirement of the ESIA process.
 This aim to ensure public participation and acceptance of the project as well as limiting adverse impacts that would be produced when the project is being implemented.
 Similarly, it helps to uncover issues that the preparation team may not have been identified nor addressed in the EIA.
 If the community participates in the early stages of project preparation, then it should it be possible to develop a close relationship between the community and the project team thereby allowing the community to put forward valuable proposals before project implementation.
-A Stakeholders Engagement Plan (SEP) has been prepared to guide and accessible information The Objectives of public consultation are to:
+A Stakeholders Engagement Plan (SEP) has been prepared to guide implementing agencies on how to provide stakeholders with timely, relevant, understandable and accessible information The Objectives of public consultation are to: